 A crucial factor in our success in operating as a global enterprise is our focus on people.
 As the Schachter group expanded to new countries and continents the management saw the great potential of building a truly multi-cultural work force.
 Our policy has always been to harness the wide variety of skills and strengths that each country has to offer and allowing each to contribute in its own way to the common goals of Leo Schachter Diamonds.

-From the diamond cutters of Botswana to the jewelry designers of Mumbai; from the loose diamond traders of Tel Aviv to the branding experts of New York City and Hong Kong, Leo Schachter Diamonds is a living example of corporate diversity at its best.
+From the jewelry designers of Mumbai to the loose diamond traders of Tel Aviv to the branding experts of New York City, Leo Schachter Diamonds is a living example of corporate diversity at its best.